 Filing and payment deadline

-For most Mississippi residents, Tax Day is April 15 of each year, matching up with the deadline for your federal return.
+While this year is a bit different, for most Mississippi residents, Tax Day is April 15 of each year, matching up with the deadline for your federal return.
 The only exception is if the 15th falls on a weekend or holiday.
 If this happens, your return is due on the next business day.

 If you can’t file on time, you can request an extension until Oct.
 15. This extension doesn’t apply to payments, however.
 They’re still due by the original deadline.
 If you don’t file by the original or extended due date, the state will charge a late-filing penalty of 5% per month, up to 25% total.
 The minimum penalty is $100.